Kaakati/VIPER-Module-Generator/README.md

 * [x] Both Options With & Without Generic Functions contains a UI file ready for Implemntation.

 ## Generated files
 This template generates all files that you need to create a new VIPER module.
-All generated code is Swift 4.
+All generated code is Swift 3.2 & Swift 4 compatible.

 #### With OR Without Generic Functions.
 | File Name | Acts As | Description |